-Point of difference Personal Insolvency Corporate Insolvency Application by creditor No classification w.r.t. type of creditor i.e. operational or financial Application may vary on the basis of type of creditor Withdrawal of Application Yes Requires 90% consent of creditors Yes Requires 90% consent of CoC [if COC constituted] CoC No concept of CoC- a general list of creditors is formed Constitution of CoC mandatory- shall comprise of financial creditors only [if no FC, OC will constitute COC] Meeting of Creditors Not Mandatory- shall be conducted if deemed necessary by the RP - subject to conditions Mandatory to conduct the CoC Moratorium Yes Yes Interim Moratorium Yes No Approval of Plan Requires 75% assent of creditors present and voting Requires 66% assent of CoC Rejection of plan Application for bankruptcy may be filed Leads to compulsory liquidation Distinction b/w creditors Creditors classified as financial, operational and other creditors No classification b/w financial or operational- only secured & unsecured
+Point of difference Personal Insolvency Corporate Insolvency Application by creditor No classification w.r.t. type of creditor i.e. operational or financial Application may vary on the basis of type of creditor Withdrawal of Application Yes Requires 90% consent of creditors Yes Requires 90% consent of CoC [if COC constituted] CoC No concept of CoC- All creditors have right to attend the meeting Constitution of CoC mandatory- shall comprise of financial creditors only [if no FC, OC will constitute COC] Meeting of Creditors Not Mandatory- shall be conducted if deemed necessary by the RP - subject to conditions Mandatory to conduct the CoC Moratorium Yes Yes Interim Moratorium Yes No Approval of Plan Requires 75% assent of creditors present and voting Requires 66% assent of CoC Rejection of plan Application for bankruptcy may be filed Leads to compulsory liquidation Distinction b/w creditors Creditors classified as financial, operational and other creditors No classification b/w financial or operational- only secured & unsecured

-Difference between Corporate Liquidation & Individual Bankruptcy
+Difference Between Corporate Liquidation & Individual Bankruptcy